nashville-software-school/client-side-mastery/book-7-honey-rae-repairs/chapters/HONEY_EMERGENCIES.md

 # Show Emergency Tickets

+In this chapter, you will be creating, and observing, more state variables with `useState()` and `useEffect()` to allow employees toggle between seeing a filtered list of tickets that are emergencies, or all tickets.

 ## Emergency Button Implementation

 <img src="./images/honey-rae-emergencies.gif" width="600px" alt="Animation showing a button that filters tickets to emeergencies only when clicked" />